Nutrition in Bacteria : Classification

 Heterotrophic bacteria obtain readymade food from any organic source.
 They can be distinguished into three major nutritional categories.

-1. Parasitic bacteria - Parasitic bacteria feed on living organisms are called as parasitic bacteria.
+1. Parasitic bacteria - Parasitic bacteria that feed on living organisms are called as parasitic bacteria.
 The organism from which parasitic bacteria obtain their food is known as host.
-Some parasitic bacteria are known to cause diseases in plants (example- citrus canker) and animals (example- pneumonia, typhoid), and such bacteria are called pathogenic bacteria.
+Some parasitic bacteria are known to cause diseases in plants (example- citrus canker) and animals (for example- pneumonia, typhoid), and such bacteria are called pathogenic bacteria.
 Example- Xanthomonas citri, Salmonella typhii, etc.

-• Fermentation - Breakdown of sugars by yeast is a common example of fermentation.
-In this process CO2 is released.
+• Fermentation - The breakdown of sugars by yeast is a common example of fermentation.
+In this process, CO2 is released.
 Similarly, lactic acid fermentation of milk is carried out by lactic acid bacteria (Lactobacillus).

 No comments: